Issue #2

 9. I will practice marginalia by highlighting and notating sentences and paragraphs that reach out to me.

-10. I will notate and add quotes and passages inside my personal operating system (Fox OS)
+10. I will notate and add quotes and passages inside my personal operating system (Grey Matter)

 11. I will re-read books just like I would have songs on a playlist or re-watch movies.